Photo Phishing Scam: How To Keep Your Pond Safe From Scammers

 If the email looks like a bot wrote it, delete it, flag it, or move on.

 Another tell-tale sign is text that feels too general.
-If the email seems generic and it doesn't reference a specific article, your webpage, or your company/name, it wasn't meant for you specifically.
+If the email seems generic and it doesn't reference an article, webpage, or company/name, it wasn't meant for you specifically.
 Phishing emails get sent to anywhere between thousands and millions of people in mass mailing lists.

 Question the Senders Appeals to Authority